spikeheap/spikeheap.github.io/src/posts/2018-07-31_Invest-in-internal-tooling-8bf038e45e07.md

 Another way which looks very promising is to have one week of improvements every 4–6 sprints.
 I read an article a while ago which described lining up sprint starts with the beginning of a month, which built in both the internal improvements iteration week _and_ made it easier to other parts of the business to know when sprints would start/finish (if anyone can remember where that was from I’d appreciate the link!).

 There’s always the good, old 20% time approach.
 We’ve successfully run “Fun Friday Afternoons” where we were a bit tight and only had 10% time.
 The point is to experiment and see what works well for _your_ team.

+---
+This post was originally published [on Medium](https://medium.com/honest-focus/invest-in-internal-tooling-8bf038e45e07).